 Copyright © Nucleus Medical Media, Inc.

-Pre-eclampsia is more common in African-American women over, and in women aged 40 years and older.
-Factors that may increase your chance of getting pre-eclampsia include:
+Pre-eclampsia is more common in African-American women, and in women aged 40 years and older.
+Other factors that may increase your chance of pre-eclampsia:

 Women with pre-eclampsia may have no symptoms.
 It is important to see your doctor regularly during pregnancy to detect problems early.